Student Code of Conduct

 - Battery or physical abuse of any person resulting in bodily injury;

 - Violation of a federal or state felony offense law or any off-campus illegal activity that could pose an imminent threat to the safety of any member of the College community;

-- Violation of any college policy, prohibited conduct, federal or state misdemeanor offense, or equivalent offense under city or county law, involving no bodily injury or threat of bodily injury to any person;
+- Violation of any college policy (including the Non-Smoking policy described elsewhere in this catalog), prohibited conduct, federal or state misdemeanor offense, or equivalent offense under city or county law, involving no bodily injury or threat of bodily injury to any person.

 Cincinnati State does not prohibit students from joining and participating in online communities as individuals.
 However, any online behavior (e.g. cyber bullying, verbal threatening behavior, etc.) that violates the College's Student Code of Conduct which is brought to the attention of a College official will be treated as any other violation of the Student Code of Conduct.